metacpan/metacpan-cpan-extracted/distros/R/RF-Antenna-Planet-MSI-Format/README.md

 Common Header Keys: NAME MAKE FREQUENCY GAIN TILT POLARIZATION COMMENT

-## horizontal, vertical
+## horizontal

-Horizontal or vertical data structure for the angle and relative loss values from the specified gain in the header.
+Sets and returns the horizontal data structure for angles with relative loss values from the specified gain in the header.
+The data structure is an array reference of array references \[\[$angle1, $value1\], \[$angle2, $value2\], ...\]

+Conventions: The industry has standardized on using 360 points from 0 to 359 degrees with non-negative loss values.
+The angle 0 is the boresight with increasing values continuing clockwise (e.g., top-down view).
+Typically, plots show horizontal patterns with 0 degrees pointing up (i.e., North).
+This is standard compass convention.

+## vertical

-Each methods sets and returns an array reference of array references \[\[$angle1, $value1\], \[$angle2, $value2\], ...\]
+Sets and returns the vertical data structure for angles with relative loss values from the specified gain in the header.
+The data structure is an array reference of array references \[\[$angle1, $value1\], \[$angle2, $value2\], ...\]

-Please note that the format uses equal spacing of data points by angle.
-Most files that I have seen use 360 one degree measurements from 0 (i.e. boresight) to 359 degrees with values in dB down from the maximum lobe even if that lobe is not the boresight.
+Conventions: The industry has standardized on using 360 points from 0 to 359 degrees with non-negative loss values.
+The angle 0 is the boresight with increasing values continuing clockwise (e.g., left-side view).
+The angle 0 is the boresight pointing towards the horizon with increasing values continuing clockwise where 90 degrees is pointing to the ground and 270 is pointing into the sky.
+Typically, plots show vertical patterns with 0 degrees pointing right (i.e., East).

 # HELPER METHODS